elusiveunit/lucid-toolbox/doc/markdown/lucid-contact.md

 ## Changelog

+### 1.6.1: Oct 06, 2013

+* Tweak: Ignore validation on optional fields if the value is empty.
+This allows validation on optional fields, while still allowing them to be optional.
+One example would be an optional email field; an empty value shouldn't cause an error, but a filled one should if the email is invalid.
+* Tweak: Set `input-error` CSS class on input fields with errors.

 ### 1.6.0: Sep 16, 2013

 * New: Finally add a stupidly obvious way of freely using HTML without `add_to_field_list`, by separating the form assembly and render methods.
 See new 'Separate field rendering' section in the documentation.